Sho372/grc/README.md

-This is a useful redis client commnad.
+This is a useful redis client command.